-For five seasons, Linehan served as the Detroit Lions offensive coordinator (2009-13).
-In 2013 his Lions offense finished the season sixth in the NFL in total yards (6,274) and third in passing yards (4,482).
+For five seasons, Linehan served as the Detroit Lions offensive coordinator (2009-13), and in 2013 his offense finished the season sixth in the NFL in total yards (6,274) and third in passing yards (4,482).
 Helping bolster those numbers was Calvin Johnson, who finished the season with 1,492 receiving yards - fourth in team history - including a club single-game record (second all-time in the NFL) 329 yards.
-Under Linehan’s guidance, Johnson established the club record for yards in a season with 1,964 (2012) while also finishing 2011 third in team history with 1,681 yards.
+Under Linehan’s guidance, Johnson established the club re- cord for yards in a season with 1,964 (2012) while also finishing 2011 third in team history with 1,681 yards.
 Over those same three seasons, Matthew Stafford took the top-three spots in team history for passing yards with 5,038 (2011), 4,967 (2012) and 4,650 (2013).
-Johnson’s 5,137 receiving yards over that three-year span was tops in the league and Stafford’s 14,655 three-season passing yards total was second (Drew Brees, 15,815).
-From 2010-13, the Lions offense amassed 18,033 passing yards (second in the NFL) and 24,574 total yards (fourth).
+Johnson’s 5,137 receiving yards over that three-year span was tops in the league and Stafford’s 14,655 three-season passing yards total was second (Drew

 Linehan’s charges in 2011 scored 474 points to set a team record and finish fourth in the league.
 In addition to establishing the club record for passing yards in a season, Stafford threw a franchise-best 41 touchdowns while topping team all-time charts for completion percentage (63.5) and passer rating (97.2).
 His 5,000-yard season was fourth in NFL history, and he was one-of-three NFL quarterbacks to finish the season in the top- five of all six major passing categories.

 Upon arriving in Detroit (2009), Linehan was charged with directing the club’s offense, while also helping develop the squad’s young talent, specifically working with the league’s top overall draft pick in Stafford.
 Despite struggling through injuries, missing six games, Stafford finished his rookie campaign near the top of almost every franchise rookie passing record, placing first in touchdowns (13) and second in passing yards (2,267), completions (201) and completion percentage (54.1).